 A WPI student may obtain permission to put the full 12 gigabit version SAS on a personal Windows laptop (sorry, no Linux or Macs).
-To run this version of SAS from a personal laptop, a connection to the WPI network on campus or the WPI Virtual Private Network (VPN) off campus (information here) is needed.
-Full instructions for installing SAS 9.4 and setting up the SAS environment are found here.
+To run this version of SAS from a personal laptop, a connection to the WPI network on campus or the WPI Virtual Private Network (VPN) (information here) off campus.
+Full instructions for installing SAS 9.4 are found here and for setting up the SAS environment are found here.